-Whenever I take a trip back home to Pittsburgh to visit my mother, we spend a good amount of time watching TV.
-During this year's Thanksgiving visit there was an overabundance of cheesy, formulaic Christmas-themed movies on The Hallmark Channel, Lifetime and Icon, all with heterosexual romance as their main themes.
+Whenever I take a trip back home to Pittsburgh to visit my mom, we spend a good amount of time watching TV.
+During this year's Thanksgiving visit (2017) there was, as there always is, a surfeit of cheesy, formulaic Christmas-themed movies on The Hallmark Channel, Lifetime and Icon, all with heterosexual romance as their main themes.
 But despite their mind-dulling plots and cliched twists and turns, the hunky male leads held my attention - and not once did I implore Mom to change the channel.
 While watching I amused myself by fantasizing that the big reveal at the end of each movie would involve the hunk coming out to his lady friend rather than proposing to her.

 Here are some of the best "knights in shining armor" I feasted my eyes upon.
 (Please note that, with one exception, bare chested photos of them are not from their Christmas movies.)

 O'Donnell, a former Ford model, has four holiday movies to his credit: With Love, Christmas (2017); My Christmas Love (2016); 12 Gifts of Christmas (2015); and A Prince for Christmas (2015).
 However, he may be most famous for his role as a plumber in TV ads for Liquid Plumr.

 Perhaps best known for his roles in The Vampire Diaries and Pretty Little Liars, in 2015's The Christmas Wish (on Lifetime) Sulieman portrayed Wesley, director of an agency that places foster children, which is across town from his father's architectural firm, notorious for razing neighborhoods to make way for glitzy Trump-like towers.

 RICK FOX (49 y.o., 6'7"/ born in Canada)